MaksimLozovskii/AI-IMAGE-RANKER/README.md

 - ✅ Your UI was approved - you can start coding
 - OR
-- ❌ Yout UI was not approved, you need to fix it
+- ❌ Yout UI was not approved, fix it using comments recieved

 Coding up the solution
 - ✅ Read about the best coding practises and naming conventions
+- ✅ Run a development server for the solution on your local machine
 - ✅ Code up the solution on your local machine
-- ✅ Run a develeopment server for the solution on your local machine
 - ✅ Test your solution with selenium
 - ✅ Submit your solution to your branch
-- ✅ Move your ticket from in development to awaiting code review
+- ✅ Change your ticket from "in development" to "awaiting code review"
 - ✅ Wait for review

 - ✅ Your code was approved and is now being integrated
 - OR
 - ❌ Yout code was not approved, you need to fix it

-**Additional**

-How to make your own tickets

-- ✅ Ticket overview
-- ✅ User-system events
-- ✅ System events

 ---